chrisseto/kubernetes.github.io/docs/user-guide/petset.md

 {% include code.html language="yaml" file="petset.yaml" ghlink="/docs/user-guide/petset.yaml" %}

-Saving this config into `petset.yaml` and submitting it to a Kubernetes cluster should creae the defined Pet Set and Pets it manages:
+Saving this config into `petset.yaml` and submitting it to a Kubernetes cluster should create the defined Pet Set and Pets it manages:

 ```shell
 $ kubectl create -f petset.yaml